 The Veseli Family Albania

-Kruja, Albania… November 1943 – Mosa and Gabriela Mandil were professional photographers who lived in Novi Sad, Yugoslavia.
+Kruja, Albania… November 1943 – Mosa and Gabriela Mandil were professional photographers who lived in Novi Sad, Yugoslavia (now Serbia).
 When the Germans invaded in April 1941, Mosa and Gabriela and their two children, Gavra and Irena, fled south to the Italian-controlled province of Kosovo.
 Being Jewish, they were caught and imprisoned in the city of Pristina from October 1941 until May 1942.
 While in prison, Mosa volunteered to take photographs of the Italian soldiers, thereby winning their favor.
 The Italian soldiers allowed the Mandils to escape to Italian-occupied Albania.

 Once in Albania, the Mandils settled in Kavaja.
 In the summer of 1943, learning of the impending German takeover of Albania, the Mandil family moved to the Albanian capital of Tirana, hoping to find safety.
 Mosa found work in a local photography studio.
 Around the same time, 25-year-old Hamid Veseli, who came from a devout Muslim family, left his mountain village of Kruja and went to Tirana to open a clothing store.
 Hamid’s younger brother, Refik, came with him and found work as an apprentice in the photography studio, where he met Mosa Mandil.

 When the Germans occupied Albania in September 1943, Refik asked his parents to hide the Mandil family.
 Refik’s father, Vesel Veseli immediately agreed and traveled to Tirana to bring the Mandil family back to their home.
 The trip took days, they hid during the day and traveled at night.